(Disclosure: Some of the links below may be affiliate links)

-I have already mentioned that it is an ever-changing industry, especially these last decades.
+I have already mentioned that it is an ever-changing industry, especially in recent decades.
 It is challenging to keep up with this when you are getting older.
-If you have a family with children, you probably do not have that much time to keep up with the latest changes in the industry.
+If you have a family with children, you probably do not have enough time to keep up with the latest changes in the industry.

 And the competition from new graduates is also very hard.
-Some people are putting it more than 10 hours a day when they start a job.
-This is all fine when you are very young and have no kids.
+Some people put it more than 10 hours a day when they start a job.
+Working so much is all fine when you are very young and have no kids.
 But it starts to wear off after a while.

-And when you get older, it is more difficult to change job, unless you are programming rock star (yes, there is such a thing!).
-People want to hire younger people that they can pay less, and that will likely work more.
+And when you get older, it is more difficult to change a job unless you are a programming rock star (yes, there is such a thing!).
+People want to hire younger people who they can pay less and that will likely work more.

-6. They do not have to stop programming
+6. Programmers do not have to stop programming

-If a person is really passioned about software programming, he can very easily continue programming outside of the job.
+If a person is passionate about software programming, he can very easily continue programming outside of the job.
 You do not need anything else than a computer and an idea to program something.

 Before my current job, I had many programming hobby projects: